agiertli/rhte-camelk-user-repository/README.md

 Throughout this lab, we will be developing a very simple integration which will talk to an Artemis broker.
 Since we are still in the early stages of development, we will use an artemis instance and then we will change our `ArtemisIntegration` so it will talk to the broker instance.

-With Dev Spaces, we have the spun up a artemis pod to use with the following params:
+Inside your workspace IDE, there is already artemis container up and running with following characteristics:
    - `AMQ_USER=admin`
    - `AMQ_PASSWORD=password1!`
    - Access to the artemis pod with dev spaces is done using `artemis-amqp-service`.